 -checking and cross-checking the invites to see that I didn't miss anyone or to confirm that the phones had indeed been made

-a sort of shaded verandah on the sidewalk outside my clinic) and tell them to erect it that very night
+-calling up the people who were going to erect a "pandal" (a sort of shaded verandah on the sidewalk outside my clinic) and tell them to erect it that very night

--running after the carpenter, plumber, painter, varnisher, electrician, glass-vendor, mason, etc. and seeing to the completion of the
+-running after the carpenter, plumber, painter, varnisher, electrician, glass-vendor, mason, etc. and seeing to the completion of their final work in time for the opening

 -installing a fish tank (the vendor also brought water in two large plastic bags from his home and filled the tank!
 He brought the fish on Sunday morning at nine o'clock and made the tank complete!)